 and the chapel is super cute:

-[More information: learn more about travel to Slovenia in this blog post]
+[For more information: you can learn more about travel to Slovenia in this blog post]

 Ljubljana [lyoo-blyah-nah] surprised us, it's an absolutely fantastic city: clean, green, arty, quirky and full of history, beautiful architecture and super cute graffiti: